WomenInLinux/RHCSA_TO_Infrastructure/README.md

 # RHCSA to Infrastructure Engineer

-From RHCSA to Infrastructure Engineer
-We hear system administration, scripting/coding, monitoring, automation, cloud, and security.
+From RHCSA to Infrastructure Engineer.
+We ofter hear about system administration, scripting/coding, monitoring, automation, cloud, and security.
 Have you ever asked yourself how do they all intertwine together?
 Where can I get those skills?
 If I am in the field, how do I pivot?

 ## Training
 Join BWISE and Women In Linux to begin this journey.
-In this session, we will do live training going over the following:
+In this session, we will perform a live training reviewing the following:
 1. RedHat Certified System Administrator (Training)
 ```
    a.
 Setup environment
    b.
 Install OS (manual install)
    c.
-Break down of filesystem
+Breakdown of filesystem
    d.
 Command line tools
    e.
 Linux security
 ```